AFAD offers following types of study for international students:

 A few weeks before arriving at AFAD, all incoming students will receive information about reservation of accommodation, AFAD academic calendar and other necessary practical information.

-Upon arrival, the students should present themselves at The Foreign Relation Office at AFAD’s main building, Hviezdoslavovo square n.
-18, 1st floor, room 125.
-They will receive the information regarding the place and time of the Orientation Day meeting.
+The first day international student should be present at AFAD, is the Orientation Day.
 Please, note that your presence at the Orientation Day is compulsory.
 You will get all necessary information about the conditions of your study, variety of study programs, academy rules, as well as basic information on student life at the Academy and meet the assistants who will help you with getting to know our Academic system and the local area, and especially choosing your major and minor courses, as well as arranging your first appointments with teachers.